-There are three types of energy audits typically used in schools to assess your current situation – analysing energy bills, auditing of appliances and recording daily energy use.
+There are three types of energy audits typically used by schools to assess their current situation – analysing energy bills, auditing of appliances and recording daily energy use.
 Download the Guide to conducting a school energy audit – Stages 2 to 5 (DOCX 140KB).

 Use the school’s energy bills to analyse the school’s energy use.
 Identify baseline consumption and seasonal patterns of energy use.

 Schools with solar panels can use the WebGraphs tool which monitors school electricity use and solar generation.

 Auditing of appliances

 Use the Energy Audit Tool (XLS 114 KB) to calculate CO2 emissions and the amount of electricity used by appliances.
 Develop suggestions to reduce energy use per appliance and look at infrastructure improvements.

 Take single or multiple measurements through the day using online tools or the electricity meter.
 Identify patterns of use during a normal school day.
 Make assessments of the activities in a school that consume energy.
 Develop strategies and propose new procedures that may reduce energy consumption.